UK: Opportunities using Cyprus

 A Company registered in the UK is not taxed in the UK if its place of effective management (branch) is in Cyprus and not in the UK.

 UK – Cyprus double tax treaty contains a “tie-breaker” clause where a company is not managed and controlled in the UK and the company could be regarded as resident in both countries, then the company will be considered tax resident in the other state i.e. Cyprus.

 UK companies registered in the UK involved in activities outside the UK can set up a Cyprus branch thus having their management and control in Cyprus and be taxed in Cyprus at the rate of 12,5%

 UK COMPANY CONTROLLED AND MANAGED BY A CYPRUS BRANCH

-– A Non-resident individual owner is taxed at the rate between 20% and 45% depending on the amount of profits
+– A Non-resident individual owner is taxed at the rate between 20% and 45% depending on the number of profits

 – A Non-resident company (i.e. Cyprus) is taxable at the rate of 20%